 It might only seem like five minutes since the Christmas tree was being put away, but Easter is already approaching.
 The religious holiday continues to take on a more secular vibe as the years go by, but this celebration of resurrection remains a popular and relaxed time of year in vibrant Vienna.

 First things first, just when is Easter?
-The festivities will begin on April 14 this year with Maundy Thursday, before everything kicks into gear over Good Friday, Easter Saturday and Easter Sunday, before coming to a crashing close on Easter Monday (18 April in 2022), which is the only actual public holiday over the period.
+The festivities will begin on 6 April this year with Maundy Thursday, before everything kicks into gear over Good Friday, Easter Saturday and Easter Sunday, before coming to a crashing close on Easter Monday (10 April in 2023), which is the only actual public holiday over the period.
 On Easter Saturday and Sunday the Vienna Symphony Orchestra performs ‘Spring in Vienna’ at the Musikverein, and we can’t think of a more ‘Vienna’ experience over this cheerful time.
-The Vienna Blues Spring music festival also reaches fever pitch during this time, before closing on April 30.
+The Vienna Blues Spring music festival also reaches fever pitch during this time, although also officially runs all the way till 31 May this year.

 So what can a visitor expect in Vienna over Easter?
 Well, not too many Austrians, for a start.
 Many locals take advantage of this holiday to head to the mountains and wring the last drops out of the ski season, giving the capital city a decidedly breezy vibe.
 The abundance of Easter markets accentuates that, offering visitors a chance to pick up some decidedly unique souvenirs.
 The best of the bunch can be found at Schloss Schönbrunn, which won’t surprise any Vienna veterans.